 I looked at the screen as I swiped across.
 It was 7:00.
 Time to eat breakfast.
 I got up and so did Rhett.
 We hung up our lab coats and headed out.
 All the lab doors opened and people in lab coats poured out.
 Sometimes I imagined we were just a bunch of sheep.

 Rhett was about in his mid twenties.
 I can't remember.
 One of the only people I socialized with.
 He was as tall as I. Except he was sort of buff, I was a stick.
 Which I did not understand because I ate a lot.

 "Davenport you look really tired.
 Man, I think you should go out.
 You know.
 Like on a date."
 He laughed.
 His bald head reflected the lights above.

 I forced a laugh.
 See I wasn't a guy girls wanted to date.
 "Um, I think I'll pass."
 We kept walking.

 I read the observations a little more on the elevator.
-Basically the experiment was very smart and introverted.
-I had to move down to my new station after breakfast.
-Which was artificial eggs and artificial meat.
+All I managed to get out was that this Experiment was a hard one.
+Adelaide ordered me to move down to my new station after breakfast.
+Which, by the way, was artificial eggs and artificial meat.
 Let us not forget artificial orange juice made of you know what.